AhmadHasan0710/Self-Hosted-Infrastructure/documentation/05-maintenance-and-monitoring.md

 so service state such as libraries, indexers, and settings isn't lost if a container needs to be rebuilt.

-Backups are tested periodically by restoring them into a scratch environment.
-An untested backup is treated as not actually being a backup at all.

 ## Update Cadence